We noticed that you are based in the United States - click here to visit our USA website. US

 Why the Canary Islands?

-So let’s put aside the fantastic temperature all year round.
-Most people know that the islands were created by volcanoes and expect barren, dry dessert like landscapes and although it definitely ticks all of these boxes when thinking about Teide National Park, it is also blessed with lush green forests.
-This is the main reason why I have a soft spot for the area.
+Most people know that the islands were created by volcanoes and expect barren, dry dessert-like landscapes and although it definitely ticks all of these boxes, when thinking about Teide National Park, it’s also blessed with lush green forests.
+This is the main reason why we have a soft spot for the area.
 One day you can be exploring Mount Teide, spotting the famous rock structures along the route.
-The next day, you start your morning walking through forests located high in the cloud line, spotting beautiful flora, making your way down to a small traditional town where a chilled beer a waits your arrival.
-If a chilled beer isn’t your thing, why not visit a local winery for a wine tasting in a sun filled court yard.
+The next day, you start your morning walking through forests located high in the cloud line, spotting beautiful flora, making your way down to a small traditional town where a chilled beer awaits your arrival.
+If a chilled beer isn’t your thing, why not visit a local winery for a wine tasting in a sun-filled courtyard?

 Each island has its own unique experience suitable for all levels.